t1gu1/lvim-config/README.md

 - I switch to the master branch of lvim
 - Then execute that blazingly fast command to replace the config: `rm -R ~/.config/lvim && git clone git@github.com:t1gu1/lvim-config.git ~/.config/lvim`
 - Install [ripgrep](https://github.com/BurntSushi/ripgrep) it will ignore files in you .ignore and things like that
+- Install The nerds-fonts include in this repo (Be sure to use it in your terminal font config)
 - When you launch lvim the first time install the packer plugins.
 - Install your Mason things with `:Mason`
 - Close lvim and open it again.
 Now do a `:checkhealth` to check if you have some issues/missing dependency from your OS.